 Non-methane volatile organic compounds

 Over 500 volatile compounds originating from cattle, pigs and poultry have been identified, although only c.
 20 compounds were considered significant by Hobbs et al. (2004) and the United States Environmental Protection Agency (US EPA, 2012), accounting for 80–90 % of the total emissions.
 These compounds have very different physical and chemical properties.
-Variations in chemical activity, water solubility and the extent to which the compounds bind to surfaces presents significant challenges for the measuring methodology which, again, may yield large uncertainties and difficulties related to the interpretation of measured data.
+Variations in chemical activity, water solubility and the extent to which the compounds bind to surfaces presents significant challenges for the measurement methodology which, again, may yield large uncertainties and difficulties related to the interpretation of measured data.

 Emissions of NMVOCs occur from silage, manure in livestock housing, outside manure stores, field application of manure and from grazing animals.
 There is a lack of emission estimates related to feeding with silage, outdoor manure stores, manure application and grazing animals.
 The great majority of research has focused on emissions from livestock housing.
 The emission estimates provided here are thus based on assumed proportions of the emissions that take place during livestock housing (for a detailed explanation, please refer to annex 1, section A1.2.2).